halloffame/ynab-csv/README.md

 ## Contribute

-1. Clone project
+1. Fork and clone the project
 2. `cd` into project
-3. Install node.js
+3. Run `npm install`   # You will need to install node and npm if it is not already
-4. Run `node server.js`
+4. Run `npm start`
 5. Make your changes locally and test them to make sure they work
-6. Commit those changes and push to your cloned repository
+6. Commit those changes and push to your forked repository
 7. Make a new pull request